 The Ultrafast Solution

 An Ultrafast Fiber Laser solves this by delivering energy so quickly that heat doesn’t spread.
-This allows the material to be handled at high precision and also prevents the usual problems encountered during the heat based processes.
-It guarantees cleaner outputs and helps to control the process better.
+This allows materials to be handled at high precision while preventing the usual problems encountered during heat-based processes.
+The result:

 - Higher precision